 Today is May 20 and the Navigate the Chaos question to consider is “how often do you dare to fail greatly?”
 Translating dreams into action is synonymous with daring to fail greatly.
-It would be difficult to find someone who navigated the chaos or practiced the art of living well who never dared to fail greatly.
+It would be difficult to find someone who navigated the chaos and leveraged their mind, body, and spirit who never dared to fail greatly.
 For many people daring to fail greatly became a lifetime pursuit.
 Doing so allowed them to build up a character able to withstand even the strongest of storms.

 Have you dared to fail greatly in love?

 Have you dared to fail greatly in your education?

 Have you dared to fail greatly in your physical pursuits?

 Have you dared to fail greatly in publishing that book you wanted to write?